-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of GPM Metals Inc. ("GPM" or the "Company") constitute management's review of the factors that affected the Company's financial and operating performance for the year ended December 31, 2021.
-This MD&A was written to comply with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the audited annual consolidated financial statements of the Company for the years ended December 31, 2021, and 2020, together with the notes thereto.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of GPM Metals Inc. ("GPM" or the "Company") constitute management's review of the factors that affected the Company's financial and operating performance for the year ended December 31, 2022.
+This MD&A was written to comply with National Instrument 51-102 - Continuous Disclosure Obligations requirements.
+This discussion should be read in conjunction with the Company's audited annual consolidated financial statements for the years ended December 31, 2022, and 2021, together with the notes.
 Results are reported in Canadian dollars unless otherwise noted.
-The Company's consolidated financial statements and the financial information contained in this MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").
-Information contained herein is presented as of April 29, 2022, unless otherwise indicated.
+The Company's consolidated financial statements and the financial information contained in this MD&A are prepared following International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").
+Unless otherwise indicated, the information contained herein is presented as of May 1, 2023.